 Easter Eggs and the Easter Bunny

 Eggs are ancient symbols of fertility and rebirth, and colored eggs are a big part of Easter celebrations around the world.
-A popular color for colored eggs is deep red, symbolizing the blood of Christ.
-Many Orthodox countries have a strong tradition of elaborately hand-painted eggs.
+A popular color for Easter eggs is deep red, symbolizing the blood of Christ.
+Many Orthodox countries have a strong tradition of elaborate, hand-painted eggs.